rasulrukhilloev/drop/README.md

 # drop
-Drop is backend of online delivery platform
+Drop is backend of the online food delivery platform